top of page

 CHEMISTRY: A natural, organic rhythm or spark

-When you have chemistry with someone, you have a certain ease the seems to flow without the pressure to perform.
+When you have chemistry with someone, you have a certain flow that seems to flow without a second thought.
 This is something that you can experience with a woman you've met for the first time at a party; it can be instant.
-This kind of rhythm might lead to genuine friendship in the future, but having an easy flow with one another does not translate into a relationship.
+This kind of rhythm might lead to genuine friendship in the future, but having an easy flow with one another does not necessarily always translate into a friendship.

 Chemistry may be fleeting.
-It is often indicative of "fast friends", but is not enough to build or sustain a genuine, healthy friendship.
+It is often indicative of "fast friends", but it doesn't always guarantee a healthy, long-term friendship.

 [For more on how to know you form "fast friendship" (but not necessarily healthy ones), we strongly encourage you to read Fighting for our Friendships: The Science and Art of Conflict and Connection in Women's Relationships.]

-CLOSENESS: a sense of connection achieved through self-disclosure and familiarity
+CLOSENESS: a sense of connection achieved through self-disclosure, knowledge, and understanding

 But a sense of closeness can waver, especially during times of conflict.

-During conflict, a lot of new information is reveled.
-We learn about a person's conflict style, boundaries, values, level of love for us...
-Getting that new "information" forces us to recalibrate what we know of a person, and during this time, we may not feel close because we don't seem to understand them according to the mental model we once held.
+Conflict can feel disruptive to the information and understanding you have of a friend.
+We learn about a person's conflict style, boundaries, values, level of love for us... and getting that new "information" forces us to recalibrate what we know of a person, and during this time, we may not feel close because we don't seem to understand them according to the mental model we once held.

 It's possible to have chemistry without closeness (a spark without real knowledge), closeness without chemistry (knowledge and connection without the spark).